Fully Adaptive Bayesian Algorithm for Data Analysis, FABADA: Results

-Upon visual inspection of the different reconstructions, including the zoomed region, one can see that almost every algorithm, except \fabada and GF, produces some artifacts in the images either at large or small scales.
-The GF, for instance, is very efficient at filtering the high-frequency noise, but, by construction, highlights graininess at the characteristic scale of the filter.
-A similar effect is also evident in the SGF and median filters.
+Upon visual inspection of the different reconstructions, including the zoomed region, one can see that almost every algorithm, except \fabada and GF, produces some artefacts in the images either at large or small scales.
+The GF, however, is very efficient at filtering high-frequency noise, but, by construction, highlights graininess at the characteristic scale of the filter.
+A similar effect is more evident in the PySAP, TV, SGF, and median filters.
+Although the wavelet filter is able to recover the large-scale structure of the image, the decrease of resolution is even more noticeable, and spurious futures associated with the wavelet basis appear in the reconstruction.
 The Wiener filter still mixes regions with very different levels of smoothing, while BM3D is extremely successful in eliminating the high-frequency 'grain', albeit the smooth areas of the real image are transformed into more staggered gradients.
 This feature might be inherent to the block-matching algorithm, whose aim is to classify similar square sections of the image into groups, thus resulting in patches with similar gradients and/or edges.
 The fully automatic method developed in this work, \fabada, seems to offer a reasonable compromise solution.
 At high levels of noise, it is able to reduce the MSE and increase the SSIM at the cost of significantly blurring the image, but the introduction of spurious patterns, apart from salt and pepper noise, is not as severe as in the other methods.